odaairlopes/odaairlopes/README.md

 ## 🤵 About me:

-- I'm studying Fullstack Development.
-- I'm currently open to new opportunities.
+- I'm Front-End Developer.
-- 26 y/o.
+- 28 y/o.
 - I want to become a fullstack developer in future.
 - We can talk about Games, Series, Sports, e-Sports and Tech.
-- Learning JavaScript, ReactJS, TypeScript and Python
+- Learning JavaScript, ReactJS, TypeScript and Python.

 ## Techs and Tools